Compass vs Railway Tracks: Unpacking User Mental Models for Communicating Long-Horizon Work to Humans vs. AI: Methodology

 \subsection{Participants}

 We recruited 16 participants (6 female, 10 male, \savvas{age range: 28 - 46}) from our institution, covering a range of roles including software engineers, researchers, and designers \savvas{and from a variety of locations, including New York, London, San Francisco, Boston, Minneapolis, and Pittsburgh}. \savvas{The full participant list, with their chosen projects to write specifications for are in Table \ref{tab:participants}.} We recruited participants that had extensive experience using AI in their work, \savvas{specifically with longer-running AI tools like Deep Research \cite{openai_introducing_2025,google_deepmind_gemini_2025,perplexity_introducing_2025} and AI coding assistants like Cursor \cite{cursor_cursor_2026} or Claude Code \cite{anthropic_claude_2026}}.
-We targeted these ``lead users'' who have ample experience with the latest models, since the problems they are facing today will likely be representative of the problems mainstream users of AI will experience in the future.
+We targeted these ``lead users'' \cite{von_hippel_lead_1986} who have ample experience with the latest models, since the problems they are facing today will likely be representative of the problems mainstream users of AI will experience in the future.
+In addition, they have all moved from bounded, single-turn AI interactions to routinely delegating multi-step, longer-term professional work (e.g., designing and building entire applications)---and their roles already involve complex delegation to humans through design documents, specifications, and project roadmaps.
 We recruited participants from this candidate pool until we reached thematic saturation, resulting in our final sample size.
-Participants received a \$40 gift card for their participation.
+Participants received a \$40 gift card for their participation.\looseness=-1

 \newcolumntype{L}[1]{>{ \arraybackslash}p{#1}}

 \arraystretch{1.0}